railz-ai/railz-visualizations/README.md

 <br>

-Setup the quick-start guide to get the access token [here](https://docs.railz.ai/reference/authentication)
+Setup the quick-start guide to get the access token [here](https://docs.railz.ai/reference/authentication).

-Once you have the token, make sure you set the token in the railz-visualization configuration object.
+Once you have the token, make sure you set the token in the railz-visualization `configuration` object.

 Check below Usage React/Angular examples for reference.